ory/docs/docs/oathkeeper/pipeline/authn.md

 ```

 If handler `a` is able to handle the provided credentials, then handler `b` and
 `c` will be ignored.
-If handler `a` can not handle the provided credentials but
+If handler `a` can't handle the provided credentials but
 handler `b` can, then handler `a` and `c` will be ignored.
 Handling the provided
 credentials means that the authenticator knows how to handle, for example, the
 `Authorization: basic` header.
-It does not mean that the credentials are valid!
+It doesn't mean that the credentials are valid!
 If a handler encounters invalid credentials, then other handlers will be ignored
 too.